AlexTMallen/koopman-forecasting/README.md

 ## Results
 All results can be found in `figures.ipynb` with instructions on how to replicate them.
-Our model outperforms all 177 competing teams in Global Energy Forecasting Competition 2017 at the qualifying task.
+In a retrospective comparison, our model outperforms all 177 competing teams in Global Energy Forecasting Competition 2017 at the qualifying task.
+We also show significant improvements over a NASA air quality forecast model.

 ## Training a DPK model
 1. Load your time-series data into memory as a time-by-n numpy array.